xavisolesoft/TextToDigits/README.md

 ### Examples

-- If the input is ‘one hundred and one’, the output should be ‘101’.
+- If the input is "one hundred and one", the output should be "10"’.
-- If the input is ‘I have one hundred apples’ the output should be ‘I have 100 apples’.
+- If the input is "I have one hundred apples" the output should be "I have 100 apples".

 ### Rules